VEGETABLE VEGAN FRITTATA

 - pinch of red pepper flakes, optional

-- mineral salt and fresh cracked pepper, to taste
+- mineral salt and pepper, to taste

 for the blender/food processor

 - 1 package (16 oz) organic silken tofu (soft or firm), drained (no pressing needed)

-- 1/2 cup unsweetened non-dairy milk
+- 1/4 cup unsweetened non-dairy milk

 - 2 – 3 tablespoons nutritional yeast